-Change the plan /* If you want to replace the current plan of a customer with another you will have to fill in these fields: Subscription ID, Subscription item ID and the Plan ID of the new plan you want to subscribe the customer to.*/
+Change the plan /* If you want to replace the current plan of a customer with another you will have to fill in these fields: Subscription ID, Subscription item ID, and the Plan ID of the new plan you want to subscribe a customer to.*/

 Cancel the subscription /* To cancel an existing subscription at the end of the current billing period just fill in the Subscription ID and Cancel at the period end fields.*/

 Creates a link for a connected account of express type to access their stripe dashboard.
-There users can update their account, view payments and payouts.
+Here users can update their accounts, view payments, and payouts.

 This action call is used to create a Checkout Session that represents your customer's session as they pay for one-time purchases or subscriptions.
-It should be used to start the process of collecting card details and creating a customer, to pay for an item or an subscription.
-Specifically there are 3 modes that can be used: setup, payment and subscription.
+It should be used to start the process of collecting card details and creating a customer, to pay for an item or a subscription.
+Specifically, there are 3 modes that can be used: setup, payment, and subscription.
 Right now the SCA part of the plugin is built around setup and payment modes.
 The App fee parameter is no longer obligatory when sending the Seller ID in the request.

 Use this to redirect a user to the checkout page using a previously created session.
 For doing this the element SCA should be on the page.

 Used to attach a payment method to a customer so it could be saved for later uses.
-To get the payment method ID, first a session should be created and right after it save the Intent ID it returns.
+To get the payment method ID, first, a session should be created, and right after it saves the Intent ID it returns.
 After the user will successfully exit the session, the action call Retrieve Setup Intent should be used to get the payment method ID which then can be attached to a customer.

 Used to detach a payment method from a customer.

 Use this action to confirm a payment intent.
-You may set the payment intent to be confirmed later when using Create a payment intent action call with parameter "confirm" set to "true".
+You may set the payment intenedt to be confirmed later when using Create a payment intent action call with the parameter "confirm" set to "true".

 Use this action to confirm a payment intent.
-You may set the payment intent to be confirmed later when using Create a payment intent action call or Create a session call with parameter "capture" set to "manual".
+You may set the payment intented to be confirmed later when using Create a payment intent action call or Create a session call with parameter "capture" set to "manual".
 Added the option to set the App fee when capturing a payment intent.

 This action call is used to get the details of a session that has previously been created.